A Dynamic Game Framework for Rational and Persistent Robot Deception With an Application to Deceptive Pursuit-Evasion: Introduction

 The rest of paper is organized as follows.
-Section \ref{sec: generalmodel} introduces the dynamic game with incomplete information and Bayesian Nash equilibrium concepts.
+Section \ref{sec: generalmodel} introduces the dynamic game of incomplete information and the solution concept of PBNE.
 To obtain explicit and practical solutions, we consider a class of a linear-quadratic problems in Section \ref{sec:LQ} and obtain a set of extended Riccati equations.
 We present a case study of deceptive pursuit-evasion in Section \ref{sec:case study} and Section \ref{sec:conclusion} concludes the paper.